Ningning-HOU/homepage/_pages/about.md

   - /about.html
 ---

-My name is HOU ningning (侯宁宁).
+My name is Hou Ningning (侯宁宁).
 I am a Postdoctoral Fellow at The Hong Kong Polytechnic University.
 I obtained my Ph.D. degree in 2021 from The Hong Kong Polytechnic University(PolyU) under the supervision of [Prof. Yuanqing Zheng](https://www4.comp.polyu.edu.hk/~csyqzheng/).
-Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications(BUPT) in 2017. <br/>
+Prior to this, I received my B.Eng. degree from Beijing University of Posts and Telecommunications (BUPT) in 2017. <br/>
 Feel free to contact me at [ning2hou@polyu.edu.hk].

-Research Interets
+Research Interests
 ======
 ------
 Low Power Wide Area Networks(LPWAN), Internet-of-Things, Wireless Sensing and Networking, and Wireless Security